Oliverabbit/hello-world/README.md

  Hi Humans!

- OliveRabbit here, I am trying to learn how to be a professional programer.
+ OliveRabbit here, I am trying to learn how to be a professional programer .

 :)